 - fly tying gear

-Pictured here are most of the popular patterns you’ll need at Flowers River.
+Pictured here are most of the popular patterns you’ll need at Hawke River.
 I say most of the time, because someone always seems to be inventing a new one that works well.
 Come come equipped with these and you will be good to go.